DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Introduction

 Early recognition of abnormalities in the DNA Damage Response (DDR) machinery in tumors can greatly support personalized medicine by identifying patients that may benefit from therapies that exploit DDR-related genomic alterations (\cite{vandervelden2019drug, pearl2015therapeutic, pilie2019state}).
 For example, Homologous Recombination Deficiency (HRD) and MicroSatellite Instability (MSI) can function as a biomarker indicating therapy sensitization in, respectively, breast cancer (\cite{lord-brcaness-revisited}) and colorectal cancer (\cite{kather2018genomics, mauri2020dna, arena2020subset}) patients.

-Currently, the most common techniques for determining HRD or MSI are next-generation whole genome and exome sequencing methods (\cite{davies-hrdetect, zhu2018novel}), targeted DNA sequencing methods using Polymerase Chain Reaction (\cite{boland1998national}), and immunohistochemistry methods (\cite{kawakami2015microsatellite}).
-These techniques, however, are expensive, time-consuming, and not all globally accessible \citep{snowsill2017molecular}.
+Currently, the most common techniques for determining HRD or MSI are next-generation whole-genome and exome sequencing methods (\cite{davies-hrdetect, zhu2018novel}), targeted DNA sequencing methods using Polymerase Chain Reaction (\cite{boland1998national}), and immunohistochemistry (IHC) methods (\cite{kawakami2015microsatellite}).
+The former two techniques, however, are expensive, time-consuming, and not globally accessible \citep{snowsill2017molecular}.
 Additionally, the molecular features that indicate functional deficiencies in the homologous recombination pathway, thus indicating targeted therapy sensitivity, are inconclusive and debated \citep{davies-hrdetect}.
 Therefore, these techniques are not routinely applied in the clinic.
+Although IHC is more affordable and is becoming common practice for, e.g., Lynch syndrome (\cite{national2017molecular-lynch-ihc}), it still requires additional laboratory testing.

 Generally, the golden standard for solid tumor diagnostics is the use of Hematoxylin \& Eosin-stained (H\&E) Whole-Slide Images (WSIs).
 In contrast to genome sequencing methods, H\&E WSIs are easily accessible, inexpensive, and reflect the cellular and tissue morphology that result from genomic alterations.
 However, the morphology of the broad range of DDR defects has not yet been described.
 Therefore, H\&E WSIs are, at present, not used to detect DDR defects in routine clinical diagnostics.
 This is a missed opportunity as employing H\&E WSIs to detect DDR defects could assist personalized medicine by guiding early patient stratification for additional diagnostic tests or guiding therapy decisions.
 The digitization of WSIs has opened up doors for computational analysis to perform this task.